curv3d/curv/ideas/language/Loop.md

   reference to a variable that is redefined, because it is ambiguous which definition is being referred to.
 (Arbitrarily, we could choose the last.)

+Interestingly, forward references from function bodies to variables are fucked up in OpenSCAD.
+(On one hand, I can't figure out how to reconcile sequential scoping with recursive function definitions, and on the other hand, OpenSCAD implements it, but it's broken.)
+    function f() = x;
+    a = f();
+    x = 1;
+    b = f();
+    echo(a,b); // ECHO: undef,1

 ## Sequence Expressions
 * In list comprehension syntax, I want a "sequence generator".
   Possible syntax: `(gen1,gen2,...)`.
   It means, evaluator the generators in left-to-right order.
-* In this definition comprehension proposal, we have compound definitions.
+* In definition comprehensions, we have compound definitions.
   Syntax: `(def1;def2;...)`.
   And definitions can probably be replaced by generators.
 So it's a superset.

 So, it seems plausible to merge list and definition comprehensions into a single concept, "sequence expressions" or whatever.
+A 'statement' is either a generator or a sequentially-scoped definition.

 `;` denotes sequential evaluation, it sequences two generator expressions, or two sequentially scoped definitions from definition comprehensions.